janishar/PlaceHolderView/README.md

 #NOTES:

-##Annotations
-1. @Layout: Bind the XML layout with the class
-2. @View: Bind the variable with the view defined in the above layout
-3. @Click: Bind the OnClickListener to a view
-4. @LongClick: Bind the long click listerner to a view
-5. @Resolve: Any operation being performed on the view reference defined by @View should be annotated with @Resolve
-6. @Animate(Animation.ENTER_LEFT_DESC) : Sets the defined animations in the Animation class on this item view
-7. @NonReusable : Releases the view reference along with all the attached references in the view object.
-This view object should not be used again in the addView()

 ##PlaceHolderView
 1. getBuilder(): Get builder for the PlaceHolderView to modify the default properties
 2. setLayoutManager(layoutManager): Add custom layout manager